Newlyn, UK

 All products

-• No worries, none of Fish Tales' products use BPA in the cans.
-BPA (Bisphenol A) is a chemical commonly used as a plastic coating in packaging, like in metal cans.
-This coating is necessary to prevent food from reacting with the metal, which can be toxic.
-However, research shows that BPA can interfere with hormone balance.
-That's why we've made a conscious decision to use BPA-free cans.
-Additionally, our cans are regularly tested to ensure they fully comply with strict European regulations.
+• No worries, none of the Fish Tales products use BPA in their cans.
+BPA (Bisphenol A) is a chemical often used as a plastic layer in packaging, for example in metal cans.
+This layer is necessary to prevent food from reacting with the metal which can be toxic.

 bg